WebFormsCore/WebFormsCore/README.md

 - **Streaming support**
   Similar to Blazor Server-Side, it is possible to stream HTML (without ViewState) using WebSockets.
 - **Experimental code-only UI**
-  Next to the traditional WebForms way of creating UI with `.aspx` and `.ascx` files, WebForms Core also supports creating UI with code only.
+  In addition to the traditional WebForms way of creating UI with `.aspx` and `.ascx` files, WebForms Core also supports creating UI with code only.
 - **Lazy loading**
   WebForms Core supports lazy loading within a page.
 This allows you to load parts of the page on demand, improving the initial load time of the page.